Physicslibrary/Threejs-VR-Sensors/README.md

 Above is a temperature plot attached to right Touch controller.
 The oscillating wave is an ice pack moving back and forth in front of the MLX90614.<br>

-(note - temperature plot will stop after 5 min because heat.py run at 10Hz for 3000 samples, refresh threejs_vr_mlx90614_handheld_plot.html to restart)<br>
+(plot stops after 5 min because heat.py run at 10Hz for 3000 samples, refresh threejs_vr_mlx90614_handheld_plot.html to restart)<br>

-## 2. Pimoroni VL53L1X
+## 2. Pimoroni VL53L1X Time-of-Flight Sensor

 <img src="images/2-pimoroni-vl53l1x.jpg" width="400">